Highly deformable flapping membrane wings suppress the leading edge vortex in hover to perform better

 \leadauthor{Gehrke}

-\significancestatement{ When insects or other flying animals flap their wings, they create a vortex on top of the wings which helps to keep them in the air.
-Our study provides a new perspective on how important this vortex is for flapping wing flight.
+\significancestatement{ When insects flap their wings, they typically create a vortex on top of the wings which helps to keep them aloft.
+When bats flap their wings, the wings deform much more than insect wings.
+Our study provides new insights on the role of the vortex when flapping wing are highly deformable.
 We have used flexible membrane wings that can create more lift than stiff wings by bending and changing shape when they are flapped back and forth.
-When these flexible wings bend enough but not too much, the flow follows the wing curvature without creating a vortex which increases the lift that is generated.
-Our findings help explain how bats and other animals fly and provide new ideas for designing and controlling human-engineered flying vehicles. }
+When these flexible wings bend enough but not too much, the flow follows the wing curvature without creating a vortex which increases the lift.
+Our findings help explain how bats fly efficiently and provide new ideas for designing and controlling human-engineered flying vehicles. }

 \authorcontributions{ \textbf{AG:} Conceptualisation, Investigation, Formal analysis, Writing - original draft, Visualisation; \textbf{KM:} Funding acquisition, Supervision, Writing - Review \& Editing, Visualisation.\\ } \authordeclaration{The authors declare that they have no conflict of interest.} \correspondingauthor{\textsuperscript{1}To whom correspondence should be addressed.
 E-mail: karen.mulleners@epfl.ch}